atlas-brown/slowpoke/INSTRUCTIONS.md

 * **A lightweight distributed slowdown mechanism**: a per-node service controller that pause microservices in a coordinated way that enables acurate prediction.

-This artifact validates the claims by running the Slowpoke system, empowered by the performance model and an effective implementation of the slowdown mechanism, to perform what-if analysis on end-to-end throughput on four established microservice benchmarks.
+This artifact validates the claims by running the Slowpoke system, empowered by the performance model and an effective implementation of the slowdown mechanism, to perform what-if analysis on end-to-end throughput, targetting four established microservice benchmarks (and optionally 108 synthetic microservice applications).

 <!-- **(C1) Slowpoke accurately quantifies throughput optimizations on four real-world microservice applications.** -->